Olm

-The olm (/de/) or proteus (Proteus anguinus) is an aquatic salamander which is the only species in the genus Proteus of the family Proteidae and the only exclusively cave-dwelling chordate species found in Europe; the family's other extant genus is Necturus.
-In contrast to most amphibians, it is entirely aquatic, eating, sleeping, and breeding underwater.
-Living in caves found in the Dinaric Alps, it is endemic to the waters that flow underground through the extensive limestone bedrock of the karst of Central and Southeastern Europe in the basin of the Soča River (Isonzo) near Trieste, Italy, southern Slovenia, southwestern Croatia, and Bosnia and Herzegovina.
+Olms (/de/) are the nine species in the genus Proteus.
+They are aquatic salamanders, and the only exclusively cave-dwelling chordate genus found in Europe.
+The genus is assigned to the family Proteidae, along with Necturus.
+In contrast to most amphibians, this genus is entirely aquatic; eating, sleeping, and breeding underwater.
+Living in caves found in the Dinaric Alps, the genus is endemic to the waters that flow underground through the extensive limestone bedrock of the karst of Central and Southeastern Europe in the basin of the Soča River (Isonzo) near Trieste, Italy, southern Slovenia, southwestern Croatia, and Bosnia and Herzegovina.
 Introduced populations are found near Vicenza, Italy, and Kranj, Slovenia.
 It was first mentioned in 1689 by the local naturalist Valvasor in his Glory of the Duchy of Carniola, who reported that, after heavy rains, the olms were washed up from the underground waters and were believed by local people to be a cave dragon's offspring.

-This cave salamander is most notable for its adaptations to a life of complete darkness in its underground habitat.
-The olm's eyes are undeveloped, leaving it blind, while its other senses, particularly those of smell and hearing, are acutely developed.
-Most populations also lack any pigmentation in their skin.
-The olm has three toes on its forelimbs, but only two toes on its hind feet.
-It exhibits neoteny, retaining larval characteristics such as external gills into adulthood, like some American amphibians, the axolotl and the mudpuppies (Necturus).
+This genus of cave salamander is most notable for its adaptations to a life of complete darkness in its underground habitat.
+Olms have eyes that are undeveloped, leaving most species blind, while its other senses, particularly those of smell and hearing, are acutely developed.
+Most species also lack any pigmentation in their skin.
+Olms have three toes on its forelimbs, but only two toes on their hind feet.
+The genus exhibits neoteny, retaining larval characteristics such as external gills into adulthood, like some American amphibians, the axolotl and the mudpuppies (Necturus).
+Like the glass frog, olms have uniquely transparent skin, allowing others to see their internal organs.
+Olms have not been represented frequently in media, and are only now experiencing a surge of representation, such as in Amphibia, a TV series released from 2019-2022.

+Currently, the taxonomic status of the species is undergoing a revision, with two independent research groups determining that the genus Proteus comprises 9 distinct species with much narrower distributions, isolated in separate cave systems within the total distribution range.

 Etymology

 The word olm is a German loanword that was incorporated into English in the late 19th century.
-The origin of the German Olm or Grottenolm 'cave olm', is unclear.
-It may be a variant of the word Molch 'salamander'.
+The origin of the German Olm or Grottenolm 'cave olm' is unclear.
+It may be a variant of the word Molch 'newt'.

 Common names

-It is also called the "human fish" by locals because of its fleshy skin color (translated literally from človeška ribica, човечка рипка, čovječja ribica, čovječija ribica, човечја рибица), as well as "cave salamander" or "white salamander".
-In Slovenia, it is called močeril (from *močerъ 'earthworm, damp creepy-crawly'; moča 'dampness').
+The animal is called the "human fish" by locals because of its fleshy skin color (translated literally from človeška ribica, човечка рипка, čovječja ribica, čovječija ribica, човечја рибица), as well as "cave salamander" or "white salamander".
+In Slovenia, it is also called močeril (from *močerъ 'earthworm, damp creepy-crawly'; moča 'dampness').